Entanglement Entropy and Complexity in Dyonic Quantum Black Holes: Introduction

 While in \cite{Almheiri:2019hni} they have considered 2-dimensional gravity+matter theory, the results have been generalized to eternal black holes in five-dimensional Schwarzschild AdS black holes \cite{Almheiri:2019psy}, eternal charged Reissner-Nordstr\"om (RN) black holes in general dimensions \cite{Ling:2020laa}, and dyonic black holes \cite{Jeong:2023lkc}.
 Moreover, in \cite{Lin:2024gip}, the entanglement entropy of a 4-dimensional Reissner-Nordstr\"om black hole has been studied, and the page curve is reproduced using the island formula.
 Also, a study of entanglement entropy where the bulk spacetime is pure $\text{AdS}_{d+1}$, and the boundary CFT lives on $\mathbb{R}\times S^{d-1}$ has been presented in \cite{Chen:2020uac}.

-In similar spirit, in the setup of braneworld holography, the quantum corrections to holographic complexity are explored for neutral black holes \cite{Emparan:2021hyr} as well as rotating black holes \cite{Chen:2023tpi}, following both CV and CA. The quantum corrections in the volume complexity can be distinguished into three different origins: (1) semiclassical backreaction on the classical black hole geometry $V(\Sigma)$, (2) higher derivative corrections to the gravity $v(\sigma)$, and (3) quantum corrections due to bulk quantum fields $C_{V}^{\text{bulk}}(\ket{\psi})$, while such a distinction cannot be achieved in the case of action complexity.
+In a similar spirit, in the setup of braneworld holography, the quantum corrections to holographic complexity\footnote{Also in \cite{Hernandez:2020nem} the authors have studied subregion complexity in a double holographic setup.} are explored for neutral black holes \cite{Emparan:2021hyr} as well as rotating black holes \cite{Chen:2023tpi}, following both CV and CA. The quantum corrections in the volume complexity can be distinguished into three different origins: (1) semiclassical backreaction on the classical black hole geometry $V(\Sigma)$, (2) higher derivative corrections to the gravity $v(\sigma)$, and (3) quantum corrections due to bulk quantum fields $C_{V}^{\text{bulk}}(\ket{\psi})$, while such a distinction cannot be achieved in the case of action complexity.
 Still, the action conjecture has been much more efficient in the braneworld setup, as it provides holographic complexity incorporating all order corrections due to bulk quantum fields.

 In this work, we build upon previous investigations of holographic complexity in neutral and rotating black holes \cite{Emparan:2021hyr, Chen:2023tpi}.
 We extend the analysis to dyonic charged quantum black hole geometries, introducing an unexplored probe of holographic entanglement entropy within the setup that has not been previously investigated.
 Another motivation to consider this system is that it serves as a practical model for exploring magneto-transport phenomena and quantum Hall states in strongly coupled quantum theories that operate under different chemical potentials and curved background geometries.
 These aspects have wide applications in condensed matter physics.
 More broadly, this framework allows for the study of defects that can carry both electric charge and magnetic flux, which could potentially model anyonic excitations.